 - Apply to a DO program

 However, getting into one of these programs is still going to require a strong GPA.
 So what can you do if your grades are lower?

 - Boost your GPA with post-baccalaureate coursework

 This is a popular route, especially for applicants who did well on the MCAT but need some help with their GPA.
 Retaking science classes can show you’ve mastered the material, but a better strategy is to take advanced classes and do well.
 If you have any doubt about your ability to get an A, then this is probably not the best path for you.

-The quality of the institution offering the courses is important – community college won’t cut it.
-The best option is to see if your own alma mater will allow you to take additional courses; often this can be done at a reduced cost.
-If this doesn’t work out, Syracuse University has a very useful list of programs that offer post-bac courses in the sciences.
+The quality of the institution offering the courses is also important – community college won’t cut it.
+An attractive option is to see if your own alma mater will allow you to take additional courses; often this can be done at a reduced cost.

 - Improve your GPA with a science-based master’s program

-This is another preferred route for would-be reapplicants, because it provides opportunities for more independent, self-directed research and demonstrates scientific acumen.
+This is another preferred route for would-be reapplicants because it provides opportunities for more independent, self-directed research and demonstrates scientific acumen.
 It can be especially useful if you don’t have a research background already.
-Keep in mind though that you need to excel in your coursework and that you will have to finish the entire program; making below-average grades or dropping out before the program ends will do you more harm than good when you reapply to med school.
+Keep in mind though that you need to excel in your coursework and that you will have to finish the entire program; making below-average grades or dropping out before the program ends will do more harm than good when you reapply to med school.